Frijol/orienteering-immersion/README.md

 These tutorials introduce the basics of map creation using free software, internet-available resources, and fieldwork using smartphones for georeferencing.

-Target software is Open Orienteering Mapper; other key tools include Runkeeper, Open Street Map, and GPS Basics.
+Target software is Open Orienteering Mapper; other key tools include Runkeeper, Open Street Map, and GPS Essentials.

 ## Get started: